 As Lindsey began to plan the wedding, she knew she wanted it to be modern, fun, and preppy.
 Years prior, when Lindsey first stepped foot upon the grounds of Chateau Morrisette Winery in Floyd, Virginia, she fell in love with it.
 Its castle-like features and breathtaking natural surroundings were impossible to turn down when it came to selecting a venue.
 Though other options were considered, they kept coming back to Chateau, which was fitting since both L+K love wine and Floyd is Kevin’s hometown.

 Moving on with the planning, Lindsey selected a lively combination of pink and lime green, very Lilly Pulitzer-esque, satisfying her vision of “preppy!”
-Hydrangeas were a must from square one, and The Green Kangaroo‘s Hydrangea Wedding Invitation was just right to set the tone for the big day!
+Hydrangeas were a must from square one, and our Hydrangea wedding invitation was just right to set the tone for the big day!

 Halfway through the wedding-planning process, Lindsey and her family were faced with a complication nobody could have anticipated.
 In January 2013, Lindsey’s mother, Terry, was diagnosed with stage 4 brain cancer.
 She had been a big participant in the wedding planning and was beyond excited for her daughter’s upcoming dream wedding.
 After multiple surgeries, Terry became paralyzed on one side of her body.
 Lindsey’s older brother, Bart, could see that his tender-hearted sister was very upset and continually told her, “Mom will be at your wedding.
 Even if I have to carry her down the aisle… she will be there.”
 The next few months were like a roller coaster ride, full of ups and downs.
 One day Terry would seem to be better and the next, worse.
 It was an emotionally trying period for everyone.
 On May 5th, a year after Lindsey and Kevin’s engagement, Terry passed away.